 Take your kids on an adventure to see cascading waterfalls and explore this bush-filled ravine.
 Admire the upper series of falls before continuing downhill to the main lower waterfall.
-There’s several loop tracks which intersect with one another.
+There are several loop tracks which intersect with one another.

 Duration: Up to 60-minutes return.

 Hot Tip: This track is well-formed but steep in some places.
-Take your camera as there’s plenty of Instagram opportunities to be had.
+Take your camera as there are plenty of Instagram opportunities to be had.

 MAUAO (MOUNT MAUNGANUI)

 No trip to the Coastal Bay of Plenty would be complete without exploring Mauao.
-The base track is an easy 45 minutes and offers stunning scenery (and sometimes marine life!).
-The climb to the top is about 30 minutes; it's steep but the panoramic views are well worth it.
+The base track is an easy 45-minute stroll and offers stunning scenery (and sometimes marine life!).
+The hike to the top is about 30-minutes; it's steep but the panoramic views are well worth it.

 Retrace the footsteps of our early Māori settlers by climbing to the summit of the Pāpāmoa Hills.
 The 360° view is breath-taking and gives you a different perspective on our coastline than from the top of the Mount.